greenkeeperio/greenkeeper-lockfile/README.md

 ## How does it work

-1. This script detects whether it's running on a Greenkeeper created branch
+1. Detect whether the current CI build is caused by Greenkeeper
-2. If so it updates the lockfile with the latest version of the updated dependency
+2. Update the lockfile with the latest version of the updated dependency [using the package manager’s built in mechanism](lib/update-lockfile.js)
-3. It pushes the commit with the updated lockfile back to the Greenkeeper branch/pull request
+3. Push a commit with the updated lockfile back to the Greenkeeper branch

 ## Setup

-After [enabling Greenkeeper for your repository](https://github.com/integration/greenkeeper) you can use this package to make it work with lockfiles, such as `npm-shrinkwrap.json`, `package-lock.json` or `yarn.lock`.

 **First [create a GitHub access token with push access to your repository](https://github.com/settings/tokens) and make it available to your CI's environment as `GH_TOKEN`**.